paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 - Research and implement advanced caching strategies for improved performance
 - Design and implement a version control system for generated websites
 - Explore options for user account management and saved projects

+## Challenges and Solutions
+- Challenge: Implementing real-time TSX rendering
+  Solution: Successfully utilized the react-live library to create a live preview of generated TSX code
+- Challenge: Managing complex state in the frontend
+  Solution: Consider implementing a state management library like Redux or Recoil if the application state becomes too complex

+## Next Steps
+- Begin work on the backend routes to support the new frontend functionality
+- Start refactoring the AI agent system to support the hierarchical workflow
+- Investigate and implement web search API integration (Tavily or Perplexity)
+- Implement the autonomy and creativity control system
+- Develop the collaborative agent workflow with inter-agent communication

 Remember to update this document regularly with new insights, solutions to challenges, and important development practices specific to WebSplat.
 As the project evolves, continually reassess and optimize the integration of various AI models and services.